ankurkejriwal/ankurkejriwal/README.md

 ### Hi there!
 I'm Ankur 👋
-- 4th year Computer Engineering Student at McMaster University!🇨🇦
+- Computer Engineering Graduate from McMaster University!🇨🇦
+- Currently working as a Software Engineer at Gap Inc
 - Passionate about technology :octocat:, Unconventional dealseeking💲, learning new software development tools!📚
 - Currently looking for New Grad positions (Graduating in April 2022)
 ### 📘 About Me